NavaneethS555/NotepadUsingJava/README.md

 # Notepad

-Notepad is an application developed by Microsoft.
-We can write, edit, save the text documents in Notepad.
+Notepad is an application used to write, edit, save the text documents.

 I have implemented an application similar to Notepad in Java using Eclipse IDE.
 I have used the object oriented concepts like classes, objects, implements, constructors, 'this' keyword, etc.